 Tips for a Successful Application

-Applying to graduate programs can be frustrating.
-Please see these informal notes for those preparing the application materials for graduate study in Anthropology.
+Please see these notes on preparing application materials for graduate study in Anthropology.

 Scholarship, Fellowship and Loan Opportunities

-Brandeis University offers a generous array of tuition scholarships, fellowships and loan opportunities.
-Details can be found at the Graduate School of Arts and Sciences Web site.
+Brandeis offers a generous array of scholarships, fellowships and loan opportunities.
+Details can be found at the Graduate School of Arts and Sciences website.

 Although not required for admission, the department encourages prospective graduate students to visit the campus to talk with faculty members and current graduate students.
 Contact senior academic administrator Laurel Carpenter for information about visiting Brandeis.

-Inquiries regarding the graduate program may also be directed to the director of graduate studies, Professor Janet McIntosh, or to individual faculty members based on their research and teaching interests.
+- Inquiries regarding the standalone M.A. program may be directed to Laurel Carpenter (Senior Academic Administrator), Professor Jonathan Shapiro Anjaria (Director of Graduate Studies), or to individual faculty members based on their research and teaching interests.

-Those interested in the Joint M.A. in anthropology and women’s and gender studies should contact Professor Sarah Lamb, who serves as the liaison between the anthropology department and women's and gender studies program.
+- For information about the Joint M.A. in Anthropology and Women’s, Gender and Sexuality Studies, contact program administrator Shannon Hunt or Professor Sarah Lamb, who serves as the faculty liaison between the Anthropology Department and the Women's, Gender and Sexuality Studies Program.

 Applications to the doctoral program that demonstrate well-defined anthropological interests and a good fit with departmental strengths are the most successful.